nmoteki/gmie_cpp/README.md

 A C++ compiler supporting C++11.
 The author tested the code using the gcc version 6.2.0.

 ### Usage:
-1. Modify the compilation parameters in "Makefile" according to your environmIn particular,please change the "CXX" (= C++ complier).
+1. Modify the compilation parameters in "Makefile" according to your environment.
+In particular,please change the "CXX" (= C++ complier).
 2. Specify the input parameters in "gmie_call.cpp".
 3. Compilation and linking are performed by make